owentechnologist/roach-semantic-lookup/README.md

 >[!NOTE]
 > If you haven't already: try asking:  " who is Spencer? "  using rag
+> Then Save the response (assuming it seems useful)
 <hr>

 * You could then provide a prompt like: